 Unsui (雲水 – Cloud and Water Person – Novice Zen Priest) candidates must be members in good standing who have done Jukai, they must submit a petition in writing to the Abbot at least one year prior to ordination (Tokudo ceremony), attend at least four consecutive quarterly weeklong sesshins after their petition has been accepted, vow to continue to attend consecutive weeklong sesshins until at least 40 weeklong sesshins in their lifetime have been reached, and vow to serve in the role of a Zen priest for at least 30 years.
 Unsui are taught to lead the form and rituals associated with our tradition including giving Jukai and being the celebrant for marriages and funerals.

-Sensei (先生 – Teacher) candidates must be lay members in good standing that have completed at least 40 weeklong sesshins or an excess of ten years of practice with Chobo-Ji, served as the lead in every temple post at least once or served for many years supporting a satellite meditation group associated with Chobo-Ji, done Jukai, attend at least one weeklong sesshin a year, and be prepared to renew and deepen their vows in the Sensei ceremony.
+Sensei (先生 – Teacher) candidates must be lay members in good standing who have completed at least 40 weeklong sesshins or an excess of ten years of practice with Chobo-Ji, served as the lead in every temple post at least once or served for many years supporting a satellite meditation group associated with Chobo-Ji, done Jukai, attend at least one weeklong sesshin a year, and be prepared to renew and deepen their vows in the Sensei ceremony.
 Sensei may give dharma talks and in a pinch lead rituals in the absence of an unsui or Osho.

 Osho (和尚 – Harmonious Priest) candidates must be unsui in good standing that have completed at least 40 weeklong sesshins, served as the lead in every temple post at least once, attend at least two weeklong sesshins a year, and be prepared to renew and deepen their vows in an Osho ceremony.
 Oshos are fully qualified temple priests who can give dharma talks, dharma interviews and ordain unsui.